Carole-Marie Allard

-Carole-Marie Allard (born September 6, 1949) is a former Canadian politician who served as a Liberal member of Canada's House of Commons.
+Carole-Marie Allard (September 6, 1949 – March 18, 2024) was a Canadian politician who served as a Liberal member of Canada's House of Commons.
 She represented the riding of Laval East from 2000 to 2004.
-She was Parliamentary Secretary to the Minister of Canadian Heritage, and a member of the Standing Committee on Justice and Human Rights and the Vice-Chair of the Special Committee on Non-medical use of drugs.
+She was Parliamentary Secretary to the Minister of Canadian Heritage, and a member of the Standing Committee on Justice and Human Rights and the vice-chair of the Special Committee on Non-medical use of drugs.
 She lost the 2004 election to Robert Carrier of the Bloc Québécois in the riding of Alfred-Pellan.

-She is a lawyer, former press attaché, former designer, organizer and presenter of media management training programs, a former spokesperson for a corporation, and she is a former journalist, writer and producer.
+She was a lawyer, press attaché, designer, organizer and presenter of media management training programs, a spokesperson for a corporation, and she was journalist, writer and producer.